List of contributors to Project 2025: Advisory board

-Heritage maintained a website from April 2023 to March, 2025.
-The organizations listed kept changing.
-The number touted in press releases varied from 21 in June 2022 to more than 100 in February 2024; after Trump's disavowal of Project 2025, many advisory board members were scrubbed from the website, including America First Legal, an organization founded by Stephen Miller.
+Heritage maintained a website from April 2023 to March 2025.
+The organizations listed during that time changed.
+The number listed in press releases varied from 21 in June 2022 to more than 100 in February 2024; after Trump's disavowal of Project 2025, many advisory board members were scrubbed from the website, including America First Legal, an organization founded by Stephen Miller.

 Authors

 The 30 chapters of the Conservative Promise have been authored by 40 people.
 Many have contributed to chapters they have not authored.
 The Heritage president wrote the foreword, and one of its co-founders wrote the afterword.
 Of these authors and editors, the New York Times found that by October 2024, 18 have served in the first Trump administration.
 The Revolving Door Project counted that 25 of the 30 chapters have been written by former Trump officials.
 Since then other ties have been found.

 Organizations marked with a dagger (†) are listed in the "Advisory board" section of the Conservative Promise.